rss2025/rss2025.github.io/_information/authorinfo.md

 We are following the example of [ICML](https://icml.cc/Conferences/2023/llm-policy) and adopt the following policy:

-Papers that include text generated from a large-scale language model (LLM), such as ChatGPT, are prohibited unless the produced text is presented as a part of the paper’s experimental analysis.
+Papers that include text generated from a large language model (LLM), such as ChatGPT, are prohibited unless the produced text is presented as a part of the paper’s experimental analysis.
 Note the following clarification on the above statement:

 - The policy prohibits text produced entirely by LLMs (i.e., "generated").
 This does not prohibit authors from using LLMs for editing or polishing author-written text.
 - The policy is largely predicated on the principle of being conservative with respect to guarding against potential issues of using LLMs, including plagiarism.